amira25201/monte_carlo_analysis/README.md

 learner could actually change, starting from a population-typical learner.

 ## Running it

-The data is not in this repository and must not be added; see [`data/README.md`](data/README.md) for why and for the expected columns.

 ```bash
 python -m venv venv && source venv/bin/activate
 pip install -r requirements.txt